ManapatWeeramongkolkul/ForestFireML/README.md

-# Data Analytics on Forest Fire: A Case of Thailand
+# Application of Data Analytics on Forest Fire: A Case of Thailand

 Machine learning pipelines to predict forest fire occurrences in Thailand